 We can see the pricing rules used in Uniswap V2's code.

-Selling xx for yy
+Selling for

 // given an input amount of an asset and pair reserves, returns the maximum output amount of the other asset